 “Every file that employees share with Syncplicity by Axway and on-premises storage is one less file that would have gone into a consumer sync-and-share cloud service.
 We’ve reduced the risk of leaking intellectual property or other confidential information.”

 Ian Fitzgerald, Senior Manager of Cloud Services, EMC

-In a 2014 user satisfaction survey administered by EMC IT, almost nine in ten respondents said they would recommend Syncplicity to a coworker.
-“The common theme was that Syncplicity increases productivity and improves communications and file sharing within teams,” says Karen Griffin, EMC IT Consultant Product Manager.
-One user said, “Rather than having to find an FTP site or shared folder or download some type of drive, I just use Syncplicity.
+In a 2014 user satisfaction survey administered by EMC IT, almost nine in ten respondents said they would recommend Syncplicity by Axway to a coworker.
+“The common theme was that Syncplicity by Axway increases productivity and improves communications and file sharing within teams,” says Karen Griffin, EMC IT Consultant Product Manager.
+One user said, “Rather than having to find an FTP site or shared folder or download some type of drive, I just use Syncplicity by Axway.
 I know anyone I share with will be able to access the files.”
-Another survey respondent told how he had used Syncplicity for the first time to send a 62MB file to six people and keep track of master copy—something he couldn’t have done with any other tool.
+Another survey respondent told how he had used Syncplicity by Axway for the first time to send a 62MB file to six people and keep track of master copy—something he couldn’t have done with any other tool.

 “To edit marketing videos, we used to have to put people on planes to transport hard drives.
-Now, with Syncplicity, we can upload large video files in minutes and send the link to the editor.
+Now, with Syncplicity by Axway, we can upload large video files in minutes and send the link to the editor.
 We’re more agile, and we’re also saving thousands of dollars annually in travel time and costs.”